-A Day in the Life of a Tailor, Dressmaker, or Custom Sewer
+Life As a Tailor, Dressmaker, or Custom Sewer: What Do They Do?

 - Make garment style changes, such as tapering pant legs, narrowing lapels, and adding or removing padding.

-These are the skills Tailors, Dressmakers, and Custom Sewers say are the most useful in their careers:
+Below is a list of the skills most Tailors, Dressmakers, and Custom Sewers say are important on the job.

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.